SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Control-Augmented Flow Matching for Constrained Planning

 Given the control specifications in \cref{sec:method_intuition}, the actual control design problem remains.
 We first derive dedicated CBF and CLF constraints, which employ scheduling functions to ensure a sufficient growth/decrease rate.
 These constraints are exploited in an optimization-based control law.\looseness=-1

 \textbf{Control Barrier Constraints.} Since state/action constraints are specified separately for each time step, we design state CBFs $h_k^s(\bm{\tau}_t)$ and action CBFs $h_k^a(\bm{\tau}_t)$ for each time step $k = 0, \ldots, H{-}1$.
-Each CBF itself is defined as a signed distance function (SDF; \citealt{park2019deepsdf, long2021learning}), which measures the distance to the boundary of the set $\mathbb{S}$ and $\mathbb{A}$, respectively, and assigns a sign based on the inclusion in the constraint set.\footnote{For a formal definition of the CBFs $h_k^s(\bm{\tau}_t)$ and $h_k^a(\bm{\tau}_t)$, see Appendix \ref{append:SDF}} Thus, these functions are only positive if states $\bm{s}(k)$ and actions $\bm{a}(k)$ are inside the sets $\mathbb{S}$ and $\mathbb{A}$, respectively.
+Each CBF itself is defined as a signed distance function (SDF; \citealt{park2019deepsdf, long2021learning}), which measures the distance to the boundary of the set $\mathbb{S}$ and $\mathbb{A}$, respectively, and assigns a sign based on the inclusion in the constraint set.\footnote{Formal definition of $h_k^s(\bm{\tau}_t)$ and $h_k^a(\bm{\tau}_t)$ are in Appendix \ref{append:SDF}} Thus, these functions are only positive if states $\bm{s}(k)$ and actions $\bm{a}(k)$ are inside the sets $\mathbb{S}$ and $\mathbb{A}$, respectively.
 Non-negativity of the CBFs can be ensured by constraining the evolution of the CBF values along the flow, which results in the derivative condition

-where $\dot{h}^{s/a}_k(\bm{\tau}_t)=\nabla^T h^{s/a}_k(\bm{\tau}_t) \left(\bm{v}_t^{\bm{\theta}}(\bm{\tau}_t)+\bm{u}_t\right)$ \citep{CBF_Ames} and $\varphi(t)$ is a scheduling function that we will design later.
+where $\dot{h}^{s/a}_k(\bm{\tau}_t)=\nabla^T h^{s/a}_k(\bm{\tau}_t) \left(\bm{v}_t^{\bm{\theta}}(\bm{\tau}_t)+\bm{u}_t\right)$ and $\varphi(t)$ is a scheduling function that we will design later.